remark-embedder/transformer-oembed/README.md

 import html from 'remark-html' import remarkEmbedder from '@remark-embedder/core' import oembedTransformer from '@remark-embedder/transformer-oembed'
-// or, if you're using CJS:
+// or, if you're using CommonJS require:
 // const {default: oembedTransformer} = require('@remark-embedder/transformer-oembed')

 const exampleMarkdown = `